open-coffee/opencoffee-navigation-bar/README.md

 ```

 This command will trigger 'npm install' that will trigger
-webpack to convert the es2015 javascriptfile into es5.
+webpack to convert the es2015 javascript file into es5.